 The bow might be better, but nothing beats hitting your friends with a celebration rocket!

-The crossbow is a useful weapon in combating monsters when on an adventure; the crafting is pretty straightforward; the materials needed to make a crossbow are readily available in the game.
+The crossbow is a useful weapon in combating monsters when on an adventure in Minecraft; the crafting is pretty straightforward; the materials needed to make a crossbow are readily available in the game.
 Also, you can get tons of crossbows when you defeat a raid and save a village.

 Winning a raid is very easy, and you can get a lot of other loot as well.
 Alternately, you can also get crossbows when a piglin is killed; these bad boys wield crossbows and have a slight chance of dropping a crossbow when killed.